 Each homeowners insurance policy has its limits in terms of the maximum amount paid towards a covered loss.
 This coverage can sometimes be extended with additional policies attached to your standard homeowners insurance policy.
 It may also increase based on the value of your home and belongings and how much it would cost to repair or replace them.
 Insurance benefits will only begin after you’ve paid your deductible, so carefully read your insurance policy or contact your agent to discuss your limits and needs.

 Speak With An Experienced Personal Insurance Agency

 Other insurance options, including auto, motorcycle, and business insurance, are also available.
-The JMG Insurance Agency prides itself on providing customized, personalized insurance to clients in Connecticut, New York, New Jersey, Massachusetts, and Hawaii.
+JMG Insurance Corp prides itself on providing customized, personalized insurance to clients in Connecticut, New York, New Jersey, Massachusetts, and Hawaii.
 Give us a call at 1.844.304.7332 or request a quote online.